mpiorowski/task/README.md

 Choose which tasks You would like to tackle.
 Do as much as You feel comfortable :)

 ## IMPORTANT
-When You finish, pls check that Your example can be run using:
+When You finish, pls check that Your example can be run without any additional configuration, by using:
 ```
 docker-compose up --build
 ```